Coach Sean Love

 In the spring of 2016, College Bound Athletics’ launched a sister company, Highlight University.
 Highlight U creates high school student-athlete workouts and highlight films to send to college coaches as another aspect of the recruiting process.

 Corey graduated from, played football and ran track at the University of Tennessee, Knoxville, from 2010-2013 where he majored in Political Science.
 Before arriving in Knoxville, he spent his freshman season at the University of Pittsburgh.

-Football has always been a big part of Corey’s life, as his father, Brent Alexander played in the NFL from 1994 to 2005 with the Arizona Cardinals, Carolina Panthers, Pittsburgh Steelers and New York Giants.
+Football has always been a big part of Corey’s life, like his father, Brent Alexander played in the NFL from 1994 to 2005 with the Arizona Cardinals, Carolina Panthers, Pittsburgh Steelers, and New York Giants.

 Coach Jarrail Jackson